spoilt-exile/extras-message-bus/README.md

 Bridge server and client config can be overrided by system properties if needed.
 Following properties available by now: `bridge.server.hearbeat`, `bridge.server.port`, `bridge.client.address` and `bridge.client.port`;

-From 5.0 message bus supports storing messages for redelivery and logging.
+From 5.0 message bus supports storing messages for redelivery, grouping and logging.
 It provides interface `MessageStorage` for further implementation.
 There is only one built-in implementation of storage: `tk.freaxsoftware.extras.bus.storage.InMemoryMessageStorage` but it's not recommened for production use.

+Redelivery of messages works only for `STORE` delivery policy (notifications).
+Call messages can be only stored (with response).

+Grouping of messages allows to accumulate certain amount of messages and send it in batch.
+Useful for cases with frequent notifications.

 ## Annotation driven receivers